 Often people have only one type of psoriasis at a time.
 Sometimes it can change from one type to another.
-It usually appear on the scalp, knees, elbows or torso, but it can develop anywhere on the body.
+It usually appears on the scalp, knees, elbows, or torso, but it can develop anywhere on the body.

 Psoriasis is not infectious and cannot be caught from another person.

 People suffering from psoriasis may develop psoriatic arthritis.
 It is similar to rheumatoid arthritis, but not as severe.
 It may affect the fingers, toes, neck, lower back, knees, and ankles.
 In severe cases, it can cause irreversible damage to joints.

 About fifty percent of people suffering from psoriasis develop scalp psoriasis.
 Again, this is caused by the body producing too many skin cells on the scalp, resulting in red lesions covered with a white scale (made up of dead skin cells).